Home Tutorials Training Consulting Books Company Contact us

 }

-In case you drag and drop a MPart within a MPartStack, the MPart will be removed and afterwards added to the MPartStack.
+If you drag and drop an MPart within an MPartStack, the MPart is removed and then added back to the MPartStack.

-The details can be seen in the UIEventPublisher.formatData() method from the org.eclipse.e4.ui.internal.workbench package, where the position on is only the for move, add or remove events.
+The details can be seen in the UIEventPublisher.formatData() method from the org.eclipse.e4.ui.internal.workbench package.
+The position attribute is only used for the move, add, or remove events.

 1.2.6.
 WIDGET event tag

-The WIDGET event tag can be used to get the underlying widget, e.g., a Composite, of the model element, which is concerned in the event.
+The WIDGET event tag can be used to get the underlying widget, e.g., a Composite of the model element that is associated with the event.

 1.3.
 Convenience methods for working with events